allisonwallin/allisonwallin/README.md

 1. Recent Wind Stilling in Illinois: a comparison of observational weather station data and reanalysis data of 10 m wind speed and direction in Illinois (1992-2021) to assess the reliability of the reanalysis data and to quantify the variability and trends in wind

-**Finished + submitted to the Journal of Applied Meteorology and Climatology in December 2024
+**Finished and submitted to the Journal of Applied Meteorology and Climatology in December 2024

 Station data: Illinois Climate Network, ASOS Network